Goldfish-class ROUV

 Goldfish class ROUV is a class of ROUV designed for underwater observation, and is used to inspect the underwater structures of harbors.
 During its deployment, it often operates in conjunction with more advanced ROUVs, and serves as a search vehicle to gather information.
 Goldfish class ROUVs can more cheaply inspect large areas than is possible with higher-spec ROUVs; these more capable ROUVs then use data gathered by the Goldfish class to perform maintenance tasks on specific areas.
-Goldfish class ROUVs also have civilian applications, including for underwater archeology missions in Fuxian Lake.Media coverage of the Fuxian Lake project revealed the existence of the Goldfish class ROUV to the general public for the first time.
+Goldfish class ROUVs also have civilian applications, including for underwater archeology missions in Fuxian Lake.
+Media coverage of the Fuxian Lake project revealed the existence of the Goldfish class ROUV to the general public for the first time.

 Goldfish series ROUV are primarily intended for deployment in lakes, rivers and inside harbors, and based on the experience gained from this series, SIA has also developed Sea Submergence (Hai-Qian, 海潜 in Chinese) series that can be deployed in coastal waters.
-As with Goldfish series, Sea Submergence series is also light ROUV, and a total of 2 models are in this series, Sea Submergence 1 (海潜一号 in Chinese),an observation/inspection version, and Sea Submergence 2 (海潜二号 in Chinese), which is capable of performing maintenance tasks in addition to observation and inspection.Sea Submergence 1 has won Chinese Academy of Science Science and Technology Advancement Award in 1993.
+As with Goldfish series, Sea Submergence series is also light ROUV, and a total of 2 models are in this series, Sea Submergence 1 (海潜一号 in Chinese), an observation/inspection version, and Sea Submergence 2 (海潜二号 in Chinese), which is capable of performing maintenance tasks in addition to observation and inspection.
+Sea Submergence 1 has won Chinese Academy of Sciences Science and Technology Advancement Award in 1993.